 Swiss Ball Stir-The-Pots

-This one is fun, and there are also variations of this exercise that can be super fun, too.
+This exercise is a lot of fun, and there are also different variations that can be even more engaging.
 For this exercise however, you’ll need a swiss ball.
 Start by placing both of your forearms on top of the swiss ball, extending your body and legs behind you in a plank position.

 When you’re in this plank position, use your forearms to slowly rotate the swiss ball in a small circle and keep your core braced.
 You can repeat this exercise for 30-60 seconds clockwise and counter-clockwise.